uraimo/Awesome-Swift-Playgrounds/README.md

 ### Downloading all the playgrounds

 All the playgrounds are available as submodules in the `playgrounds/` directory, to download them all in one go, just clone this repository with `git clone --recursive https://github.com/uraimo/Awesome-Swift-Playgrounds.git` or execute `git submodule update --init` after you have cloned the repository the usual way.

-Apple's playground distributed as zip archives have to be downloaded manually.
+Apple's playgrounds distributed as zip archives have to be downloaded manually.

 ### Tags